mel-project/melwallet.js/README.md

 `melwallet.js` is a client library for interacting with melwalletd.
 It exposes all endpoints through `MelwalletdClient` and nicely wraps wallet-specific endpoints in `MelwalletdWallet`.
 If you are familiar with our cli tool [`melwallet-cli`](https://github.com/themeliolabs/melwallet-client), that is starting point for the functionality to can expect.

+## Library Priorities

+* type safety
+* ease of use
+* flexibility

+`melwallet.js` uses `typescript-is` to ensure type safety at runtime; a method will never return an unexpected or incomplete type.

+These api's were designed with ease of use in mind withcout sacrificing the ability to perform in advanced usecases.

+Lastly, this library aims to provide a minimal interface, `ThemelioWallet` to create wallets on other backends.
+Our hope is that some day many different wallet backends and providers may be unified under the `ThemelioWallet` interface.
 ## Basic Usage